-Despite fears and apprehensions about the AV consenting process, all the subjects in a vaccine trial who expressed initial willingness to be a part of the study agreed to undergo AV informed consent without any refusals.
+The study demonstrated high participation rates of the subjects in the trial after audio video consenting.
+Below, we discuss the strengths of this process, as observed in the study, which might explain this phenomenon.
+Despite fears and apprehensions about the AV consenting process, all the subjects in a vaccine trial who expressed initial willingness to be a part of the study agreed to undergo AV informed consent without any refusals although they belonged to different cultural groups, gender, socio-economic status, education levels and occupation.
 Explaining the process and purpose of AV consent and addressing the queries seemed to instil confidence among subjects in the conduct of the trial.
-AV recording of clinical trial consenting increases the transparency of the informed consent process, which in turn will reassure the regulatory authority about the practice of clinical trial standards and ethics and also re-establish society’s faith in clinical research.
-AV recording will not just protect the rights, safety and well-being of the subjects enrolled in the trial, it will actually play a key role in safeguarding the interests of all stakeholders in the clinical trials.
-In case of any dispute/litigation the investigator will be able to demonstrate solid evidence that all relevant information was provided to the potential participant before he/she understood and voluntarily agreed to take part in the clinical study.
+AV consent process takes a considerable amount of time, but it is a one-time activity and deserves the time it warrants.
+It has been reported in other studies that AV recording of clinical trial consenting increases the transparency of the informed consent process, which is similar to the findings of this study as all the participants were told about every aspect of the trial and given free chance to raise queries related to the trial and to agree/disagree to give consent to participate (1).
+This reassures the regulatory authority about the practice of clinical trial standards and ethics and re-establishes society’s faith in clinical research.
+AV recording not just protects the rights, safety and well-being of the subjects enrolled in the trial, it will actually play a key role in safeguarding the interests of all stakeholders in the clinical trials (1).
+In case of any dispute/litigation the investigator will be able to demonstrate hard evidence that all relevant information was provided to the potential participant before he/she understood and voluntarily agreed to take part in the clinical study.
 Introduction of the AV recording could also improve the conduct of the informed consent process because the process is recorded.
-It ensures that conduct is given more importance over mere documentation of the whole process.
-This ensures that incidents like the one which reported irregularities in the conduct of study and informed consent in a Human Papilloma Virus (HPV) vaccine trial does not happen again (9-10).
+A systematic review by Synnot et al (2014), reported that AV consent improves participant satisfaction with the consent information provided (12).
+It also implies that conduct is given more importance over mere documentation of the whole process.
+This ensures that incidents like the one which reported irregularities in the conduct of study and informed consent in a Human Papilloma Virus (HPV) vaccine trial does not happen again (10-11).